sochio16/c_exercises/README.md

 # c_exercises
-the collection of my exercises from my teacher and my coach
+the collection of my exercises from my teacher and my coach @ChhailengTim